tzri/open-wordpress-seo/README.md

 - Displays SEO status on the admin dashboard and post listings.
 - Google Analytics visitor tracking support.
 - ... and other features.

+### Marketing pitch

+Command how you show up in search results!
+With Open WordPress SEO search engines find your content more easily, index your content faster, and give your site better ranking.
+Download today or even better download NOW.

 ## Installation